 They may be weary of trying and wary of new ideas.
-“Discover” is inspirational, a one-word pep talk that points to something they need to see.
+“Discover” is an inspirational, one-word pep talk that points to something they need to see.

 There are many things prospects might want to stop doing, but losing money is probably #1 for the average B2B buyer.

 "Because" is an interesting case.
 It draws comparisons and distinctions.
 It shows what’s more pertinent than something else or why something is the way it is.

 This makes it one of the most versatile trigger words around.
 Consider, for example, “Because you deserve the very best.”